perpetualintelligence/terminal/apps/s2s/README.md

 2. **Test Client**:
    - Configure to ensure compatibility with the server's settings.
-   - Start the client to begin sending commands to the server manually over TCP or UDP.
+   - Start the client to begin sending commands to the server manually over TCP, UDP, or gRPC.

 ## Test Execution

 - **Monitor Outputs**: Watch both the server and client consoles for output to confirm that commands are received and processed correctly.
-- **Check Connectivity**: For TCP and UDP modes, verify network connectivity and ensure that ports and IP addresses are correctly configured.
+- **Check Connectivity**: For TCP, UDP, and gRPC modes, verify network connectivity and ensure that ports and IP addresses are correctly configured.

 ## Troubleshooting